tsparticles/tsparticles/engine/README.md

 ## Want to see it in action and try it?

-I've created a tsParticles collection on [CodePen](https://codepen.io/collection/DPOage) 😮 or you can checkout my [profile](https://codepen.io/matteobruni)
+I've created a tsParticles collection on [CodePen](https://codepen.io/collection/DPOage) 😮 or you can check out my [profile](https://codepen.io/matteobruni)

 Otherwise, there's the demo page link below.
 Just click/tap the Coronavirus below, don't be scared. **It's safe** 😷.

 [![tsParticles demo](https://media.giphy.com/media/fsVN1ZHksgBIXNIbr1/giphy.gif)](https://particles.js.org/samples/#virus)

-Want to see ever more demos?
+Want to see even more demos?
 Clone the repository on your computer and follow these instructions

 ```shell
 $ pnpm i